 Most weeks follow the pattern below.

 attend lectures on Mondays (or watch recordings thereof if simultaneously enrolled in another course),

 - optionally attend office hours on Wednesdays, Thursdays, Fridays, Saturdays, and/or Sundays, and

 Yes, if by audit you mean attend or watch the courses lectures and/or complete the course’s problem sets.

-If, though, you would like to attend sections, attend tutorials and office hours, and/or submit problem sets for feedback, you should register or cross-register instead.
+If, though, you would like to attend sections and office hours, and/or submit problem sets for feedback, you should register or cross-register instead.

 Does CS50 satisfy any College requirements?

 Yes.
 You may take CS50 (SAT/UNS or for a letter grade) to fulfill the Science and Engineering and Applied Science distribution requirement or the Quantitative Reasoning with Data requirement, but not both.